-If you want to master your mindset, you have to be clear about the change that you are seeking.
+If you want to master your mindset, you have to be clear about the change you seek.
 Are you trying to have a better work-life balance?
 Are you trying to launch your first business?
 Are you trying to regain your health?
 Are you trying to manage your emotion better?
 Are you trying to build a better relationship with your spouse?
 What change are you seeking?
 Once you get clear on your goals, it is easier to get unstuck and shift your mindset.
 Be clear on your goals and the change that you are seeking.

 In 1954, Roger Bannister was 25 years old, a medical student at St. Mary Hospital in London.
 Bannister was vocal about running a mile in under 4 minutes.
 He devised a new training regimen, he started to run alone more frequently and with harder intervals.
 The British press called him a 'lone wolf' and suggested that he change his regimen if he is serious about competing.

 He would spend hours envisioning himself crossing the finish line in under 4 minutes.
 He shifted his mindset from "This is an impossible goal" to "I want to be the first to do this."

 It was considered a physical impossibility to do that, but he focused on psychological training more than his physical training.
 He started to master his mindset.
 Bell Taylor wrote in HBR that Bannister understood that he had to overcome a psychological barrier first and a physical barrier second.
 On May 6, 1954, Roger Bannister ran a mile in under four minutes - 3:59.4 to be exact, becoming the first human being ever to do so.

 Roger Bannister silenced his inner voice, permitted himself to be great, understood that running alone ignited his fire, made a promise to be the first human to break the 4-minute mile, and he was very clear about the change he was seeking.